shakuu/Homework/DesignPatterns/CreationalPatterns/CreationalPatterns.md

 # Factory Method

 An abstract / virtual method in a base class.
-Lets subclasses initialize the their own specific dependencies.
+Lets subclasses initialize their own specific dependencies.

 Creates parallel inheritence hierarchies.

 # Abstract Factory

+An interface providing instantiating methods.
+Each implementation initializes a different set of specific implementations of an abstraction.

+Used to initialize a different set of objects implementing the same set of abstractions